 Are marijuana and hemp the same?
 If you live in the United States, no, they’re not the same.
 Despite the cannabis plant looking the same and having the same structure and properties, hemp is legally classified as cannabis with less than 0.3 percent THC.
 Marijuana, on the other hand, is any cannabis plant with more than 0.3 percent THC; this classifies the cannabis plant as a controlled substance and is federally illegal.

 If you’re looking for the safest, purest, lab-tested hemp-derived CBD, then look no further.
-Treat yourself to the pinnacle in CBD therapy with Avida CBD.
 Experience the Avida CBD difference now!